wtPLSQL/wtPLSQL/docs/demo/README.md

 select wtplsql.show_version from dual;
 ```

-If the result is something like "Core 1.2, Persist 1.2", wtPSQL is installed with the Persist add-on.
-If the result is "Core 1.2", the Persist add-on has not been installed.
+If the result is something like "wtpsrc 1.003, wtpsav 1.003", wtPSQL is installed with the Persist (wtpsav) add-on.
+If the result is ,missing "wtpsav", the Persist add-on has not been installed.
 For simplicity, the adjustments required to make the demonstrations and exercises work without the Persist add-on are not included.

 ### Another simple test